stats/space_shooter_server/README.md

 - [x] The game needs to spawn enemies
 - [x] Show broadcast messages
 - [x] Starting the Game Countdown
+- [x] If no players in room stop room processing
+- [x] Add button to the shipyard for returning to ship list
+- [x] Style buttons for space theme and make them prefabs, update the UI with a nice space theme.
+- [x] Ensure broadcast messages do not collide, or queue them

 ## Simple Design Documentation